 Sustainability volunteering roles usually count towards the "Make a Difference" part of the Stellify Award.

-Incredible Edible is a global movement about local produce.
-If you are enthusiastic about growing local, sustainable fresh food, then this is the volunteering opportunity for you!
-Incredible Edible Manchester transforms unused, derelict plots of land into edible plots that grow strawberries, gooseberries, courgettes, herbs and many more delicious things.
-You can work on plots across Manchester, clearing the site, building greenhouses and vegetable beds, and planting the variety of seeds so that a whole host of fresh produce can grow – and everyone in the local community is free to help themselves to the fresh food!
-This then helps people in food poverty to eat fresh and healthy foods.
+Incredible Edible Manchester transforms unused, derelict plots of land into edible plots that grow fruit, vegetables and herbs!
+You can volunteer on plots across Manchester, clearing the site, building greenhouses and vegetable beds, and planting a variety of seeds.
+This then helps people in food poverty as everyone in the local community is free to help themselves to the fresh food!